joegair/gair-group-docs/page/computation/diazo_ir.md

 {: .no_toc }

 This tutorial will demonstrate how to predict IR spectra using density functional theory.
+{: .fs-6 .fw-300 .text-jusify}

-All of the input, output, and analysis files for the calculations in this tutorial can be found [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/computation/diazo-ir/). .
+All of the input, output, and analysis files for the calculations in this tutorial can be found [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/computation/diazo-ir/).
 The files are provided so that so that you can play around with visualization and analysis before running your own calculations.
 {: .fs-6 .fw-300 .text-jusify}

 ## Table of contents
 {: .no_toc .text-delta }